History of Zurich: Early history

+Prehistoric pile dwellings around Lake Zurich

 Numerous lake-side settlements from the Neolithic and Bronze Age have been found, such as those in the Zürich Pressehaus and Zürich Mozartstrasse.
 The settlements were found in the 1800s, submerged in Lake Zurich.
-Located on the then swamp land between the Limmat and Lake Zurich around Sechseläutenplatz on small islands and peninsulas in Zurich, Prehistoric pile dwellings around Lake Zurich were set on piles to protect against occasional flooding by the Linth and Jona.
+Located on the then swamp land between the Limmat and Lake Zurich around Sechseläutenplatz on small islands and peninsulas in Zurich, prehistoric dwellings were set on piles to protect against occasional flooding by the Linth and Jona.
 Zurich–Enge Alpenquai is located on Lake Zurich lakeshore in Enge, a locality of the municipality of Zurich.
 It was neighbored by the settlements at Kleiner Hafner and Grosser Hafner on a then peninsula respectively island in the effluence of the Limmat, within an area of about 0.2 km2 in the city of Zurich.
 As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site Prehistoric pile dwellings around the Alps, the settlement is also listed in the Swiss inventory of cultural property of national and regional significance as a Class object.

+Oppidum Zurich-Lindenhof

 In 2004, traces of a previously unknown pre-Roman Celtic (La Tène culture) settlement were discovered, the center of which lay on the Lindenhof hill respectively the area around the Münsterhof square besides the Limmat.
 The Celtic Helvetians had a settlement when they were succeeded by the Romans, who established a custom station here for goods going to and coming from Italy.
 At the later Vicus Turicum, probably in the first 1st century BC or even much earlier, the Celts settled at the Lindenhof Oppidium.
 In 1890, so-called Potin lumps were found, whose largest weights 59.2 kg at the Prehistoric pile dwelling settlement Alpenquai.
 The pieces consist of a large number of fused Celtic coins, which are mixed with charcoal remnants.
 Some of the 18,000 coins originate from the Eastern Gaul, others are of the Zurich type, that were assigned to the local Helvetii, which date to around 100 BC.
 There's also an island sanctuary of the Helvetii in connection with the settlement at the preceding Oppidi Uetliberg on the former Grosser Hafner island. at the Sechseläutenplatz on the effluence of the Limmat on Lake Zurich lake shore.

 A female who died in about 200 BC found buried in a carved tree trunk during a construction project at the Kern school complex in March 2017 in Aussersihl.
 Archaeologists revealed that she was approximately 40 years old when she died and likely carried out little physical labor when she was alive.
 A sheepskin coat, a belt chain, a fancy wool dress, a scarf and a pendant made of glass and amber beads were also discovered with the woman.